 The Robot Operating System (ROS2) only runs on specific operating systems such as Ubuntu and Fedora Linux and requires versions of packages that can lead to conflicts on the developers’ own host systems.
 To ensure that all our software developers can program in the same reference environment, we need a working Docker image.

-• Management, maintenance, updating and, if necessary, continuous improvement of the Docker image used (Ubuntu/Fedora Linux)
+• Regular maintenance, updating and improvement of the Docker images used (Ubuntu/Fedora Linux)

-• If possible, implementation and management of CI/CD pipelines (Continuous Integration/Continuous Deployment)
+• Assist in the implementation and management of CI/CD pipelines (Continuous Integration/Continuous Deployment)

 Overview